Solving Alibaba Cloud API Signature Issues for Billing Analysis¶

 print(bill)

-# Write daily bill to Guance
+# Write the daily bill into Guance

 for i in bill: